 This sample explains how to interactively drag a Nurbs surface control point.
 The trick is to drag a standard point and update the desired surface control point.
 Nurbs surfaces need to be regenerated after this operation, therefore the RegenMode property is set accordingly.

-A fully featured application that demonstrates what you can do with the Model control.
+A fully featured application that demonstrates what you can do with the Design control.

 This sample explains how to detect features of a specific type on a 3D model.
 The filters allow to narrow down the number of cylinders or cones detected and the Show axes button to show cylinders axis.